rediris/infrastrukt/README.md

 Demonstration: [http://fwp.drewsymo.com/orbit](http://fwp.drewsymo.com/orbit)

 Orbit, for WordPress, is Foundation's awesome slider built to work in WordPress.
-It allows you to manage your slider images through the backend.
+It allows you to manage your slider images and content through the backend.
 Neat, right?

 Just head into your admin panel, and: